Moldovan-Paul/TravelWise/README.md

 </p>

 Upon pressing the **Search Button**, a new API call is made with the parameters chosen by the user and the response entity is used for filling the results screen's cells.
-For the accommodations section, each time the user choses a **sorting criteria**, a new API call is made with said criteria, keeping other parameters unchanged.
+For the accommodations section, each time the user choses a **sorting criterion**, a new API call is made with said criteria, keeping other parameters unchanged.

 **Infinite scrolling** is implemented.
 Each time the user scrolls to the bottom of the result list, a new API call is made, loading more data.
 An **activity indicator** informs the user that more data is loading.
 For video demonstration refer to the [Flights Section Demo](#flights-section-demo) or [Accommodations Section Demo](#accommodations-section-demo).